 If you encounter wildlife that is sick or injured, wildlife that poses a threat to humans or domestic animals, or wildlife that displays signs or symptoms of rabies, do not touch or handle the animal.
 Contact the Ministry of Natural Resources and Forestry (MNRF) at 1-800-667-1940 or visit their website at https://www.ontario.ca/page/rescue-sick-injured-or-abandoned-wild-animal.

-The Municipality of Hastings Highlands does not provide trapping or relocation services for nuisance wildlife.
+The Municipality of Hastings Highlands does not provide trapping or relocation services for nuisance wildlife (this includes feral cats).
 Wildlife-proofing your home or business is the most effective way to deter nuisance wildlife.
 Trapping and relocating wildlife is only a temporary solution as other animals tend to relocate into the area.

 Coyotes have adapted to urban areas and it is quite normal to see coyotes.
 Coyotes are generally shy animals that avoid confrontation.
 They are also opportunistic animals that are drawn to places where they can find food easily.
 If you encounter a coyote, do not turn your back or run away.
 Instead, remain calm and back away slowly.
 If you’re out for a walk bring a whistle to frighten any approaching animals.
 Always walk your pets on a leash and keep cats inside.
 More information about coyotes can be obtained through the MNRF website at https://www.ontario.ca/page/wildlife-and-nature.